00xAuto/UUIDFuscation-Loader/README.md

 ---

 ## Usage (incase you would want to change calc.exe, more on that later)

+There will be a file (payload.exe), incase some gurus want to reverse engineer

  - generate shellcode for calc

 ```msfvenom -p windows/x64/exec CMD="calc.exe" -f raw -o edge.bin```